What is the LIFO Inventory Method in Accounting?

 LIFO Method Advantages and Disadvantages

-- In an inflationary market, the use of LIFO methods results in higher COGS as Inventory is valued at recent prices.
-This results in lower net income and thereby lower tax liability for the company.
-However, due to lower net income, the company’s reserves & surplus remain lower than what it would have been if LIFO (Last In First Out method) was not used.
-This results in lower net worth and lower EPS for shareholders.
+- In an inflationary market, LIFO methods result in higher COGS as Inventory is valued at recent prices.
+It results in lower net worth and lower EPS for shareholders.
+It results in lower net income and lower tax liability for the company.
+However, due to lower net worth, the company's reserves & surplus remain lower than what they would have been if LIFO (Last In First Out method) was not used.

-- In the deflationary market, the use of LIFO (Last In First Out Method) results in lower COGS as Inventory is valued at recent prices.
-This results in higher net income and higher tax liability for the company.
-However, due to higher net income, the company’s reserves & surplus remain higher than what it would have been if LIFO (Last In First Out Method) was not used.
-This results in higher net worth and higher EPS for the shareholder.
+- In the deflationary market, LIFO (Last In First Out Method) results in lower COGS as Inventory is valued at recent prices.
+It results in higher net income and higher tax liability for the company.
+However, due to higher net income, the company's reserves & surplus remain higher than what they would have been if LIFO (Last In First Out Method) was not used.
+It results in higher net worth and higher EPS for the shareholder.

 Thus, the LIFO method of Inventory has both its benefits and drawbacks.
 Management has to weigh both and decide whether to use the LIFO method for Inventory valuation or not as per business needs.